Alex Bregman Player Props: Astros vs. Mariners

 Alex Bregman At The Plate

-- Bregman is batting .208 with four doubles, four home runs and 23 walks.
+- Bregman has four doubles, four home runs and 23 walks while hitting .202.

+- In 57.6% of his 33 games this season, Bregman has picked up at least one hit.
+He's also had five multi-hit games.

-- In 11 games this season (34.4%), Bregman has picked up an RBI, and in three of those games (9.4%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 33.3% of his games this year, Bregman has tallied at least one RBI.
+In three of those games (9.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.